adamedx/autographps-sdk/ROADMAP.md

 * Allow remove and set consent commands to operate on native objects
 * Improve formatting of consent output
 * Add search for permissions to get-graphapplicationconsent
-* Normalize command parameters for consent across all commands
 * Change consent commands to use native graph objects instead of custom objects and normalize via type augmentation and formatting.
 * Possible need to add 'no additional permissions' setting to profiles and doc in schema
 * Remove resultvariable from ggr without impacting LASTGRAPHITEMS; actually looks like not an issue